The Human Conundrum

 I feel like it all insults me.

-or when they need some hard work done,
+and when they need some hard work done

 you better believe they call me.